siddharthlh24/Diy-racing-sim/README.md

 # Results
 <br>
 **Working video**
 <br> The video is at media/video.mp4 .
-The input lag is due to the game and my laptop being kinda slow, but the system in itself works all right.
+The input lag is due to the game and my laptop being kinda slow, but the system in itself works all right.<br><br>

 **Steering column is connected to encoder with hot glue**<br>
 ![](media/rotary_encode.jpg )<br>